potocpav/python-concur-docs/Introduction.md

 c.main(label)
 ```

 This line creates a default window with a widget `label` inside.
 After closing the window, the Python prompt can be used again.
+Window size and title can be customized using [optional arguments](https://potocpav.github.io/python-concur-docs/master/integrations/glfw.html).

 ## Composition